Inovio Pharmaceuticals, Inc. [INO] Price Analysis: Next Bullish Target is $9.43

-Inovio Pharmaceuticals, Inc. [INO] is following upward trend in the market concluded with the last trading session.
-The shares of the Healthcare sector company has a current value of $9.80 after INO shares went up by 22.12% during the last trading session.
-One of the reasons why Healthcare stocks may go bullish is increased momentum in the press.
+Inovio Pharmaceuticals, Inc. [INO] is following downward trend in the market concluded with the last trading session.
+The shares of the Healthcare sector company has a current value of $12.52 after INO shares went down by -11.14% during the last trading session.
+One of the reasons why Healthcare stocks may go bearish is decreased momentum in the press.

 Inovio Pharmaceuticals, Inc. [NASDAQ:INO]: Analyst Rating and Earnings